E-ricus/codecrafters-rust/dns-server/README.md

 # dns server implementation

 ## WIP
-Currently is only parsing the header and question parts of the protocol
+Currently is able to fully parse a DNS message, correctly reply for Querys of IN A, and forward the messages to a resolver.
+Fully implements the codecrafter solution, but it can be extended.

 ## Codecrafters